I Was a Teenage Exocolonist: Plot

-After events on Earth led it to be difficult to inhabit, a group of colonists built a ship and set course to a wormhole to take them to Vertumna IV.
-The player starts on the spaceship Stratospheric, which soon after reaches the wormhole.
-The player grows dizzy and falls into a coma.
+After wars, droughts, and global warming on Earth led it to be difficult to inhabit, a group of colonists built a ship and set course to a wormhole to take them to Vertumna IV, which is a 20-year voyage.
+The player, born halfway through the 20-year journey, starts on the spaceship Stratospheric, which soon reaches the wormhole.
+The player grows dizzy upon approaching it and falls into a coma.

-When they awake, the ship has been disassembled into a colony with different departments for the player to learn and gain skills from during each distinct day.
+When they awake, the ship has landed on the planet found on the other side of the wormhole, and has been disassembled into a colony with different departments for the player to learn and gain skills from during each distinct month.

-Midway through the game, the colony is nearly destroyed by the alien life endemic to Vertumna, and a new militaristic group from Earth arrives to take control on the spaceship Heliopause.
-Towards the end of the game, the player has the option of ousting the military governor via coup and stopping the takeover of Vertumna by other colonizers, or letting them remain.
+Midway through the game, the colony is nearly destroyed by the alien life endemic to Vertumna, and a new militaristic group from Earth arrives on their own ship, the Heliopause, to take control of the Stratospheric.
+Towards the end of the game, the player has the option of ousting the military governor via coup and stopping the takeover of Vertumna by other colonizers or letting them remain.

+The main 'goal' of the game is up to how the player wishes to approach it.
+They can find ways to stop the attacks from happening, romance some of the 10 dateable characters, or learn more about the world and its history, which is kept from the player unless they choose to dig into the dialogue.
+The best ending is considered to be the "Peace on Vertumna" ending, in which the player negotiates with the Gardeners at the end of their 19th year to stop the attacks and let the colony grow in harmony with the planet and the Gardeners.

 Development

 The game started development in 2017.
 A developer noted that an important part of the early years was making sure "the characters feel natural, and giving you gameplay hooks to hold on to while interacting with them".
-The game's focus around giving the player impactful decisions to make was enabled by "thousands of conditional statements" to ensure that it could adapt.
-Exocolonist's story consists of eight hundred events that can be triggered on and off depending if the player has met certain requirements.
+The game's focus on giving the player impactful decisions to make was enabled by "thousands of conditional statements" to ensure that it could adapt.
+Exocolonist's story consists of eight hundred events that can be triggered on and off depending on whether player has met certain requirements.
 The early game deaths were presented without much foreshadowing and drama to capture how a ten-year old experiences loss.
 The game's dialogue system was built in a custom scripting system known as Exoscript.
 The game uses a mix of 3D objects and 2D billboards that face the camera to give depth to scenes.